Layout: Fictitious (designed by me) – © 2021 AllAlongTheRacetrack

 The area of the former military airport of Opole has been used recently to build a private track test, very modern but short and twisty.

-The potential of the whole lot will be exploited in full, thanks to the construction of a new FIA Grade-1 circuit, designed by me, that will be the fourth major racetrack in Poland; it will partially re-use the existing course and roads and runway of the airfield, plus there will be a complete redevelopment of the park complying with the latest environmental standards.
+Seeking new expansion and looking also to attract motorsport, a new FIA Grade-1 development, designed by me, will transform it into a major racetrack in Poland; it will partially re-use the existing course and roads and runway of the airfield, which will also be requalified and redeveloped to meet the highest environmental standards.

 When was its first Grand Prix?